Rain92/UltimateMangaReader/README.md

 ```

-As of Qt 5.15 there is an open issue that will lead to random artifacts in the gui when using high-dpi scaling with fractional scaling factors.
-This can be resolved with the following patch:
+~As of Qt 5.15.0 there is an open issue that will lead to random artifacts in the gui when using high-dpi scaling with fractional scaling factors.
+This can be resolved with the following patch~ (Already fixed in Qt 5.15.1):
 ```
 diff --git a/src/gui/kernel/qhighdpiscaling_p.h b/src/gui/kernel/qhighdpiscaling_p.h
 index 55ad6df5c9da3d11a8900754eebc27528aec90ec..9c3d0cdba28a1dd51c18d3fcc0350a11f8000ebc 100644